Last updated March 2026

 Preparation for first certification as a Remote Rescue Medical Technician

-· Candidates to be full team members prior to training.
+· Candidates to be team members for a full year prior to training.

 · Candidates to have Cas Care mentor